winkjs/winkjs.github.io/source/blog/2018-12-27-sentimental-ai.html.markdown

      a <a href="/images/earthquakes.mp4">link to the video</a> instead.</p>
 </video>

 Next we have the song [All Blues](https://en.wikipedia.org/wiki/All_Blues) written by [Oscar Brown](https://en.wikipedia.org/wiki/Oscar_Brown).
-It initially captures the two blues, but finally ends at an appropriate deep blue:
+It initially captures the two meanings of "blue", and finally ends at an appropriate deep blue:

 <video muted autoplay loop width="750">
   <source src="/images/blues.mp4" type="video/mp4">